CGS-IITKGP/fog-shader/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

+## Project Overview

+->**Procedural Noise and Fog** - Dynamic, atmospheric fog is created using multiple layers of procedural noise, making it appear turbulent and natural.
+The fog's density realistically increases with distance and decreases with altitude, adding depth to the scene.

+->**RayMarching** - This technique renders the procedural landscape by casting a ray for each pixel and "marching" it through the scene.
+The final color is determined by where this ray intersects with the terrain surface.

+->**Terrain Formation** - The terrain's shape is procedurally generated using layered sine waves to create rolling hills and valleys.
+The surface is then shaded by calculating its normals for realistic lighting and applying a base texture color.

+->**Main Execution** - This function serves as the entry point, setting up the animated camera's position and view for the scene.
+It then coordinates the raymarching and shading processes for every pixel to produce the final image.

 ## Getting Started

 To set up a local instance of the application, follow the steps below.